 When minor, these soft tissue injuries tend to resolve themselves with rest over a short period of time.
-Some of these injuries require nonsteroidal anti-inflammatories (NSAIDs) from your vet to help settle them and to make your dog more comfortable while healing.
+Some of these injuries require nonsteroidal anti-inflammatories (NSAIDs) from your vet to help settle them and keep your dog comfortable while healing.

 Osteoarthritis or Degenerative Joint Disease (DJD), aka “Arthritis”

-Inflammation of the joints is often a result of another underlying cause, such as hip dysplasia or elbow dysplasia or an old trauma, etc. It presents with stiffness or limping particularly after rest, it usually eases with gentle exercise.
-It is often aggravated with strenuous exercise.
+Inflammation of the joints is often a result of another underlying cause, such as hip dysplasia or elbow dysplasia or an old trauma, etc. It presents with stiffness or limping particularly after rest.
+It usually eases with gentle exercise and is often aggravated with strenuous exercise.

 “ACL tear” or Cranial Cruciate Ligament Injury

 This is one of the most common hind leg injuries seen in dogs.
-It usually presents as an initial non-weight bearing lameness (not putting weight on the leg), then within a day, they usually start to put more weight on it, often “toe-touching”, but still obviously limping.
+It usually presents as an initial non-weight bearing lameness (not putting weight on the leg), then within a day, they start to put more weight on it (often “toe-touching”), but still obviously limping.

-If it is left alone, the limping will often continue to improve, but it will return if the dog does any strenuous exercise.
+If left alone, the limping will often continue to improve, but will return if the dog does any strenuous exercise.
+Long term, an untreated ACL tear will likely lead to muscle loss, arthritis, and decreased activity.
 Any lameness like this should be seen by a vet as early intervention can help with the long-term outcome.

 There are many ligaments and joint capsules as well as bursa and tendon sheaths within the shoulder joint that can get torn or injured (particularly with splaying motions and over-extension).

-These can also be caused by a breed predisposed condition.
+These can also be caused by a breed predisposed condition (typically in large breed dogs).
 These can present as intermittent (off and on) limping in one or both front legs.